 - Impaired sensation and mobility may predispose to pressure ulcers.
 Patients and caregivers must be educated on pressure relief strategies and routine skin inspection.
-Pressure mapping and appropriate wheelchair cushions may be required.
+Pressure mapping along with appropriate mattress and wheelchair cushions may be required.

-- Bowel dysfunction (neurogenic bowel) may require a specific bowel program (including medications, diet, timing, positioning, manual stimulation/disimpaction, and physical activity) designed to maintain continence and reduce constipation and impaction.
+- Bowel dysfunction (neurogenic bowel) may require a specific bowel program (including medications, diet, timing, positioning, digital stimulation, manual disimpaction, and physical activity designed to maintain continence and reduce constipation and fecal impaction.

-- Neuropathic pain is common after SCI, either at or below the level of injury, and may require medications.
+- Neuropathic pain is common after SCI, either at or below the level of injury, and may require medications, and non-pharmacological interventions

 - Sexual dysfunction may be present, requiring education and discussion of treatment options.